To be celebrated on 10th April 2022

 Something about this man gave a scent of love, and an authority that came from somewhere far away – further than an emperor or a political power.
 He knew that this man was a Son of God; may we know this too of Jesus.

-Lord by your cross and resurrection, you have set us free.
+Lord, by your cross and resurrection, you have set us free.

-You are the savior of the world.
+You are the saviour of the world.